-The benefits of inculcating a growth mindset in your students are multifold.
+The benefits of teaching a growth mindset in your students are multifold.
 For one, it helps them in believing that more than anything else, their performance is a direct result of their focused hard work.
 This motivates them to work hard towards their academic goals.
-Moreover, a growth mindset helps the students in managing the expectations of their educators and parents as they don’t feel like they are stuck and believe that they are capable of meeting the expectations put on them through sincere efforts and guidance.
-Therefore, educators must reinforce to their students that they are as capable as anyone, of making tremendous academic progress and achieving success.
+Moreover, a growth mindset helps the students manage.
+The expectations of their educators and parents as they don’t feel stuck and believe that.
+They can meet the expectations put on them through sincere efforts and guidance.
+Therefore, educators must reinforce to their students that they are as capable as anyone of making tremendous academic progress and achieving success.

 Increase the Difficulty